Mozilla VPN Review 2024: Is It Worth Your Money?

 Is Mozilla VPN good for streaming?

 Mozilla VPN isn’t very good for streaming, with one exception.
-The only major streaming service it works with is Netflix — my international colleagues and I connected to local servers and were unable to stream on Hulu, Disney+, Amazon Prime.
+The only major streaming service it works with is Netflix — it doesn’t support Hulu, Disney+, or Amazon Prime.
 It’s disappointing because it was pretty fast and worked great on Netflix, but it simply doesn’t work with most streaming sites.

 Unlike a lot of top VPNs, Mozilla VPN has no servers specialized for streaming or any extra features that make it work better while streaming, besides split-tunneling.
 If you’re looking for a VPN that’s great for streaming, I’d recommend checking out our list of the best VPNs for streaming.